 All staff feel they are confident in contributing to SEND provision which is good or better.

-Transition arrangements – both KS2-3 and KS4-5- are strategically planned with a high-profile input from the SENCO and her/his team.
+Transition arrangements – both KS2-3 and KS4-5- are strategically planned with a high-profile input from the SENDCO and her/his team.
 Linking directly to robust Personalised Provision Planning.

 Information exchange with feeder primary schools are robust.